MichaelJCole/docs-1/en/faq/deployment-aws-s3-cloudfront.md

 # How to Deploy on AWS w/ S3 and Cloudfront

-AWS is Amazon Web Services.
-S3 is their static storage which can be configured for Static Site Hosting.
-Cloudfront is their CDN (content delivery network)

-Hosting a **static generated** Nuxt app on AWS w/ S3 + Cloudfront is powerful and cheap.
+Hosting a static site generated with Nuxt on AWS w/ S3 + Cloudfront is powerful and cheap.

+This guide will show how to deploy a static website with HTTPS and a CDN.
+This is a cheap ($0.50/month), performant, and secure (no server process to hack) way to host a website.

+- "Static site" means the site has no backend process.
+- AWS is Amazon Web Services.
+- S3 is AWS' static storage service.
+This is where we push the HTML/CSS/JS files.
+- Cloudfront is AWS' CDN (content delivery network).
+This is where we configure HTTPS/SSL.

 > AWS is a death by 1000 paper cuts.
 If we missed a step, please submit a PR to update this document.